-Although it has a bit of a reputation for being expensive, there are plenty of fun free things to do in Dublin without being a budget traveler.
-The capital of the Republic of Ireland has excellent museums, beautiful architecture and lots of history that visitors can enjoy without spending a single Euro.
-Spend a long weekend in Dublin without breaking the bank or feeling like you’re missing out!
+Some of the best things to do in Dublin do not actually cost any money at all.
+Capital cities often have a reputation for being rather expensive.
+But there are plenty of fun free things to do in Dublin without being a budget traveler.
+The capital of the Republic of Ireland has so much to offer.
+And visitors to Dublin can enjoy beautiful architecture, experience history, visit free museums in Dublin and more without spending a single Euro.
+Spend a long weekend in Dublin without breaking the bank or feeling like you are missing out!

 Dublin is full of great museums that are a lot of fun.
-But not all of these museums charge admission.
-Some of the best are free!
+And not all of these museums charge admission.
+Some of the best museums in Dublin are free!
 I love free museums because you can come and go as you please.
 Plus, you can take your time and not rush trying to “get your money’s worth” seeing the entire museum.

 Some of the museums, such as the Irish Museum of Modern Art, may charge for special exhibits.
 But if you can afford to, it’s always a nice gesture to leave a donation to support the institution and ensure that they remain free and open for generations to come.
 Undoubtedly, visiting these museums are my favorite free things to do in Dublin!